ggcrunchy/corona-docs/markdown/guide/graphics/customEffects.markdown

 Now imagine what this means for time, measured in seconds.
 At first, we'll be totally fine.
 But just after the two-minute mark, interpolating between 128 and 256, we can only take steps of (256 - 128) / 1024, or 1/8th of a second.
 At five minutes we'll proceed in increments of 1/4, and so on.
 Anything relying on such results becomes quite choppy.

 This scenario is gloomier than it needs to be, however.
-The time is actually maintained in Corona as a single-precision float, with a respectable 23-bit numerator; the loss comes after it makes its way to the GPU.
+The time is actually maintained in Solar2D as a single-precision float, with a respectable 23-bit numerator; the loss comes after it makes its way to the GPU.
 Furthermore, many shaders want transformed results, something like `TrueTotalTime % X` or `sin(N * TrueTotalTime)`, whose absolute values are likely to be in the more precise lower numeric ranges.
 Time transforms let us do some of the more common possibilities on the Corona side and pass the nicer results along.

 Further details may be found on the [Numbers in Lua][guide.data.numbersInLua] guide.